ned14/tnfox/src/nedmalloc/Readme.txt

 reporting this.
  * Made config defines #ifndef so they can be overriden by the build system.
 Thanks to Aleksey Sanin for suggesting this.
+ * Fixed deadlock in nedprealloc() due to unnecessary locking of preferred thread mspace when mspace_realloc() always uses the original block's mspace anyway.
+Thanks to Aleksey Sanin for reporting this.

 v1.03 10th July 2006:
  * Fixed memory corruption bug in threadcache code which only appeared with >4